CiiDub/cursor_tricks/Readme.md

  “If this key-command does this work in this context it should do that in another.“

 This is the kind of work I want this package to do.
-Little friction reducers that don’t don’t fight with the BBedit default commands and settings.
+Little friction reducers that don’t don’t fight with the BBEdit default commands and settings.

 It’s my throw rug for my text editor.
 I think it really brings the room together.

 ## Installation, and Rake Commands

 Download or clone this project.
 Give it the file extension .bbpackage and double click it.
-BBedit will install it into _~/Library/Application Support/BBEdit/Packages_.
+BBEdit will install it into _~/Library/Application Support/BBEdit/Packages_.
 This will not install the menu scripts.
 There are further instructions below.

 All the AppleScripts in this package are in sub-folders of the folder _Uncompiled Applescripts_.
 These are plain text versions of the scripts.
-The compiled versions are in a corresponding folder under _Contents_ and are the versions used by BBedit.
+The compiled versions are in a corresponding folder under _Contents_ and are the versions used by BBEdit.

 The Menu Scripts are different.
 They are in the package only in a plain text version.
 You can open them with Script Editor and save them into _~/Library/Application Support/BBEdit/Menu Scripts_ as compiled scripts.
 There are [Rake](https://github.com/ruby/rake) commands to help install and manage the package if you wish.